josephGZC/airbnb_revenue_analysis/README.md

 ### 5.2.
 Quarterly and Yearly Performance <a name="performance"></a>  <a href="#toc">[↑]</a>

-- For Revenue and Average Revenue, a noticeable dip occurs in the 2nd quarter, followed by a gradual increase from the 3rd quarter until the 1st quarter of the subsequent year.
+- <p align="justify"> For Revenue and Average Revenue, a noticeable dip occurs in the 2nd quarter, followed by a gradual increase from the 3rd quarter until the 1st quarter of the subsequent year.</p>

-- Regarding Bookings and Listings, an upward curve is evident over the quarters, although a significant dip is observed around Q2 2020, which is likely attributable to the drastic reduction in visitor numbers caused by COVID-19.
+- <p align="justify"> Regarding Bookings and Listings, an upward curve is evident over the quarters, although a significant dip is observed around Q2 2020, which is likely attributable to the drastic reduction in visitor numbers caused by COVID-19.</p>
 <table cellspacing="0" cellpadding="0">
   <tr>
     <td style="border: 1px solid white; padding: 0px 5px 2px 0px;">